 The controller examines whether the costs declared by the Lead Partner /Partner are real, accurately recorded and eligible, including necessary for the implementation of the project, in accordance with the Contract, and issues a control report conforming to the instructions of the MA according to Article 1.11.

-The Lead Partner will submit to the MA/JS the control reports accompanied by the Control Certificate issued by the Controllers of all Project Partners.
+The Lead Partner will submit to the MA/JS the control reports accompanied by the Control Certificate issued by the Controllers of Project Partners.

 The control reports accompanying a request for payment of the final balance covers all expenditures not covered by any previous control report.